ll-sc/microsoft-graph-docs/concepts/delta_query_overview.md

 > \* The usage pattern for OneDrive resources is similar to the other supported resources with some minor syntax differences.
 Delta query for drives will be updated in the future to be consistent with other resource types.
 For more detail about the current syntax, see
 [Track changes for a Drive](https://developer.microsoft.com/en-us/graph/docs/api-reference/v1.0/api/item_delta).

 > \*\* The usage pattern for Planner resources is similar to other supported resources with a few differences.
 See [Track changes for Planner](../api-reference/beta/api/planneruser_list_delta.md).
-Delta queries are currently only supported on beta for Planner.
+Delta queries are supported on the **beta** endpoint for Planner.

 ## Prerequisites